Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment

+The initial word pairs identified in Step 1 are obtained in an unsupervised manner with potentially many mismatched pairs.
+Thus directly applying the existing Procrustes algorithm (Sec.~\ref{sec:prelim}) to these pairs may lead to an incorrect linear mapping $W$.

-Our idea is to dynamically assign weights to each pair: small weights for incorrect pairs and high weights for correct ones.
-This idea has the same theme as robust \proc{} algorithms~\citep{groenen2005improved} where they focus on denoising.
-How do we determine the correctness?
-As the linear mapping $W$ aims to map a word vector $x$ to a word vector $y$, we can measure the error of the pair by the residual $r(x, y) = \|y-Wx\|_2$.
-Since the pair is likely to be correct when the residual is small, we assign $\alpha(x, y) = \sfrac{1}{r(x,y)}$ as the weight of the pair.
-Using these weighted pairs, we can apply \proc{} to solve the linear mapping $W$.
-We repeat this process a few times to obtain a stable $W$.
-Algo.~\ref{alg:robust_procrustes} presents our algorithm.
+We introduce a robust matching algorithm (Algo.~\ref{alg:robust_procrustes}) to eliminate the mismatched pairs and learn the mapping from the correct ones.
+Inspired by the existing robust \proc{} algorithms~\citep{groenen2005improved}, we assign small weights to incorrect pairs and large weights to correct pairs.
+Given a word embedding matrix $X$ and its aligned counterpart $Y$, we first apply the Procrustes to learn the initial $W_0$.
+We then measure the error of $W_0$ on each word pair $(x,y)$ by the residual $r(x, y) = \|y-W_0x\|_2$.
+Since the pair is likely to be correct when the residual is small, we use $\alpha(x, y) = \sfrac{1}{r(x,y)}$ as the weight of the pair.
+Then, we apply \proc{} on these weighted pairs to obtain a new mapping $W_1$.
+We repeat this process a few times to achieve a stable linear mapping $W^{\star}$.